howonlee/mertonon/docs/usage.md

 That picture is in the form of a neural network.
 Most usages of neural networks are for getting them to represent a function, which gets then used for whatever, but here we _represent your organization_ with a neural network.

 You create a grid.
-DealioCorp is a small firm, the political world which it encompasses has one current overall goal, so it probably fits in one grid.
+You work at DealioCorp - it's a small firm, the political world which it encompasses has one current overall goal, so it probably fits in one grid.

 ![](https://mertonon.com/assets/grid_create.gif)